 The Moon can be used as a pointer to find other objects in the sky.

-- After sunset on the 1st, the waxing crescent Moon sits above Jupiter.
+- Before sunrise on the 3rd, the waning crescent Moon sits above faint Mercury.

-- The Moon is close to Saturn on the 10th.
+- The Last Quarter Moon sits to the right of Jupiter on the 12th.

 There are a number of meteor showers occurring in Scorpius and Sagittarius this month.
 Although low in number (less than 10 per hour) the shower members can often be spectacular, appearing slow and bright with many displaying a yellow/orange colour.
 The best time to see meteors is after midnight.